pysentimiento/pysentimiento/docs/TASKS.md

 # Supported tasks

-`pysentimiento` supports several opinion-mining and other NLP tasks for social media,in
+`pysentimiento` supports several opinion-mining and other NLP tasks for social media, in four languages: Spanish, English, Italian and Portuguese.

 | Task                 | Languages                             |